Chlamydia What Is It?

 You should avoid alcohol while taking this medication as it can cause it not to work as well.

 Serious Complications If Left Untreated

 Leaving chlamydia untreated could cause serious complications such as

 - Ectopic pregnancy

 - Infertility for both men and women

 Prevention And Reducing The Risk

-In order to prevent chlamydia all together abstain from any kind of sex.
+In order to prevent chlamydia altogether abstain from any kind of sex.
 To reduce your risk, always practice safe protected sexual activities.
 Have a long-term monogamous relationship with both of you cleared by testing first.
-Also have yearly screening especially if you have already had chlamydia or another STD before this can keep you from having severe long-term effects from it.
+Also, have yearly screening especially if you have already had chlamydia or another STD before this can keep you from having severe long-term effects from it.